microsoft/jacdac/services/settings.md

 ## Secrets

 Entries with keys starting with `$` are considered secret.
-They can be written normally, but they always read as a single `0` byte.
+They can be written normally, but they read as a single `0` byte, unless they are empty, in which case the value returned is also empty.
 These are typically used by other services on the same device.

 ## Commands